top of page

 1. Ancient Option

 The Frisians west of the River Lauwers, in the ancient pagus ‘territory’ Oostergo in the province of Friesland, of the fifth century wore thin, elegant leather shoes.
 Very specific, rich design for this area.
 Maybe inspired by the Romans.
-But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates, read our post It all began with piracy.
+But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates, read our blog post Our civilization - It all began with piracy.

 These leather shoes were suitable for a soft surface like wet clay, grasslands, and salt marshes.
 They were made of one piece of leather and had no separate sole, and there was no ankle support either.
 Everything was as soft as Bask espadrilles.
 Of course, you may choose this type of footwear for your hike, but it provides little protection for the continuous thudding on your heels on the solid underground of today’s paths along the coasts.
-They might still be an option when walking through the salt marshes and tidal mudflats, though, or for the long soft-grassy stretches on top of the dikes along the Wadden Sea coast, along the Lake IJsselmeer, and on top of the many river dykes more inland.
+They might still be an option when walking through the salt marshes and tidal mudflats, though, or for the long soft-grassy stretches on top of the dykes along the Wadden Sea coast, along the Lake IJsselmeer, and on top of the many river dykes more inland.

 2. Classic Option